puppetlabs/puppetdb/documentation/api/query/v4/pql.markdown

     facts[name] { group by name }

-Combined with aggregate functions, you can effectively rollup of results and aggregate the rolled up values, for example to return how many facts exist for each fact name across all facts, where the certame starts with `web`:
+Combined with aggregate functions, you can effectively roll up results and aggregate the rolled-up values.
+For example, to calculate how many facts exist for each fact name across all facts, where the certame starts with `web`:

     facts[name, count(value)] { certname ~ "^web.*" group by name }